ankane/autosuggest/README.md

 end
 ```

-Use [activerecord-import](https://github.com/zdennis/activerecord-import) for upserts with Rails < 6.
+Leave out `unique_by` for MySQL, and use [activerecord-import](https://github.com/zdennis/activerecord-import) for upserts with Rails < 6.

 #### Show suggestions